 Rexly Mobile App

-Pet health is an increasing concern for owners.
-The growing focus on pet wellness represents an opportunity in the marketplace, and adds a layer of complexity for owners, vets and caretakers.
+A growing focus on pet wellness represents an opportunity in the marketplace, and adds a layer of complexity for owners, vets and caretakers.
+Pet health is an increasing concern for owners, with over 70% of pets on prescribed medications.
+Millenials represent the biggest share of pet health concerns.
 How might we help pet owners and caretakers manage the day-to-day details of their pets’ prescribed medications?

 Deliverables